Workflow designer elements overview

 |Process workflow designer palette groups||Element||Icon||Description||Reference topics|

 Indicates the start of a process or subprocess.
-By default, the Start event is available on the palette when you start drawing a workflow.
-It is required for any workflow.
+By default, this event is available on the palette when you start drawing a workflow.
+It is mandatory for any workflow.

-If a workflow contains a Sub-process or a Call activity event, the event must start with the Start event.
+If a workflow contains a Sub-process or a Call activity event, they must start with the Start event.

 |End||Indicates the end of a process or a subprocess (Sub-Process or Call Activity).
 A process can have multiple End events in a process (for example, in a process with gateways, or with error events).|